chenjianAgain/cdk-samples/typescript/apisix/README.md

-# Running APISIX in AWS
+# Running APISIX in AWS with AWS CDK

 [APISIX](https://github.com/iresty/apisix) is a cloud-native microservices API gateway, delivering the ultimate performance, security, open source and scalable platform for all your APIs and microservices.